 Swee Guan Hokkien Mee

-Wok hei is a common buzzword to describe many hawker foods but Swee Guan’s charcoal-fried Hokkien Mee has the strongest wok hei.
-No other Hokkien Mee in SIngapore comes close.
+Wok hei is a common buzzword to describe many hawker foods and Swee Guan’s old-school charcoal-fried Hokkien mee is bursting with it.

 📍 5 Lor 29 Geylang, Singapore 388060

 🕒 5pm–10pm (Thu to Tue), Closed on Wed

 Hokkien Man Hokkien Mee

 Owned by a former sous chef at the three-Michelin-starred restaurant, Les Amis, Hokkien Man Hokkien Mee is also another popular stall that has made its way into the Michelin Guide.

 Each plate of noodles is a cross between the wet and dry style, with a garlic-forward prawn head broth and the option to add additional ingredients like abalone or egg.
 The stall is only open for four hours a day since the chef personally preps everything, a process that takes up to 10 hours.